prototype-A/Rich-Browser-Media-Presence/README.md

 * Firefox or Chromium-based Web Browser
 	* Tested on Firefox 87.0 (64-bit)
 	* Tested on Google Chrome 89.0.4389.114 (Official Build)(64-bit)
-	* Should still work on slightly older versions as well
+	* Should still work on slightly older versions

 ## Installing the Browser Extension (Google Chrome)